top of page

 • Step 1: Flat Colors

 • In another new layer - this time below the ink layer(s) - I add in flat, solid colors.
-If I were to end the drawing at this step, it would have a nice, old-school comic book vibe.
-In the old days, printers only had a few color options to work with, so keeping it simple was the way to go.
-That's certainly cool in it's own way, but I usually don't stop here.
+If I were to end the drawing at this step, it would have a nice, old-school comic book vibe to it.
+In the old days, printers only had a few color options to work with, so keeping it simple was always the way to go.
+That said, I usually don't stop here.

 • Step 2: Sculpting the Form

 • In much the same way as rendering, I add gradients of color on top of the flat colors to accentuate the light and dark areas of the form.
-This is my favorite step because I believe it breathes life into the drawing!
-It helps lift the characters up off the page and give a real sense of 3-D"ness" to the drawing.
+This is my favorite step because I believe it truly breathes life into the drawing!
+Think about it - we don't see the world in flat colors, we see it with a multitude of gradients - and that's exactly what I try to convey.

 • Step 3: Effects

-• This is where I digitally paint in abstract shapes such as smoke, clouds, stars, focus lines, or whatever to give the drawing an extra layer of depth.
+• This is where I tie everything together.
+I will typically add in abstract shapes such as smoke, clouds, stars, focus lines, or whatever to give the drawing an extra layer of depth.
 Depending on the composition, I'll also add special glowing effects to certain areas of the drawing, and/or add different lighting or color filters to give it an extra bit of pizzazz that I might not have considered at the start of the drawing.
+These extra effect details serve to take all the pieces of the drawing and make the whole greater than the sum of it's parts (so to speak).

 That's it!
-Simple, right? ...right?!
+Drawing pictures is simple, right?
 This process is exactly why the pricing of commission projects can be so tricky, and why I have my prices organized into different levels - each of those levels relates to a certain stage, or combination of stages, of the drawing.

 One of these days, I will actually record my drawing process in real-time, so you can see it in action.
 Until then, head on over to the Single Image Pricing page to see examples of each of these stages.